jonstacks/aws/README.md

 The `instances-without-cost-tag` command finds running instances that do not contain a non-empty `cost` tag.
 This is helpful for making sure all instances are accounted for on an internal bill back basis.

+## Auditing RDS Snapshots

+The `rds-snapshot-audit` command gets a list of running DB instances and a list of rds snapshots.
+It then compares the both lists to find snapshots whose identifier no longer exists in the running DB instances.
+While not always the case, there is a chance that these snapshots are no longer needed and can be cleaned up to save you money.
+At the time of this writing, the cost for `RDS:ChargedBackupUsage` is $0.095/(GB*Month) of storage.
+That means a 3 TB DB that is no longer around that still has a snapshot *could* be costing you
+$285/month or $3,420/year.
+If your bill has a `RDS:ChargedBackupUsage` then this tool might be for you.

 ## Finding available subnet space in a VPC